Preserve-Then-Quantize: Balancing Rank Budgets for Quantization Error Reconstruction in LLMs¶

 Key Findings¶

-- The crucial factor is not "how much to preserve," but "knowing how much to preserve per layer"—the optimal \(k^\star\) varies greatly across projection matrices within the same model, and layer-wise adaptation is key to SRR's effectiveness.
+- The key is not just "how much to preserve," but "knowing how much to preserve for each layer"—layer-wise adaptation is core to SRR's success.

-- The \(5.9\) pp GLUE gain in QPEFT mainly comes from SRR initialization's fidelity to backbone structure, while gradient decay acts as a "stabilizer" against drift and is not sensitive to the value of \(\gamma\).
+- The \(5.9\) pp GLUE gain in QPEFT primarily stems from the fidelity of SRR initialization to the original backbone structure, with gradient decay acting as a stabilizer against drift.

 Highlights & Insights¶